purescript/registry-dev/SPEC.md

 When the registry receives an authenticated operation, it takes the following steps:

-1. The registry will create an [`allowed_signers`](https://man.openbsd.org/ssh-keygen#ALLOWED_SIGNERS) file, which will list all package owners from the package metadata as well as the @pacchettibotti SSH keys.
+1. The registry will create an [`allowed_signers`](https://man.openbsd.org/ssh-keygen#ALLOWED_SIGNERS) file, which will list all package owners from the package's metadata as well as the @pacchettibotti SSH keys.
 2. The registry will use `ssh-keygen` to verify the provided signature, the provided payload, and the provided email address.
 If the signature is valid, then `ssh-keygen` will exit with a 0 status and a message beginning with "Good 'file' signature for...".
 Otherwise, the command will exit with an error.
 3. If the signature was valid and the JSON operation payload was well-formed, then the registry will execute the provided operation.